 An open letter to the CFPB in response to the Advance Notice For Proposed Rule-making

-1. Debtors should communicate with debt collectors in an open and honest manner.
-If proper information is provided per FDCPA guidelines, debtors should have an obligation to communicate and work out solutions.
+- Debtors should communicate openly and honestly with debt collectors in accordance with the Fair Debt Collection Practices Act (FDCPA) guidelines.
+If proper information is provided, debtors should have an obligation to communicate and find solutions.

-2. Debtors should not request information above and beyond what is legally and reasonably required.
-Many internet-generated debt-response letters tend to request information which is beyond what is needed for reasonable proof of debt and workout negotiations.
-To this end, we recommend that the CFPB work towards generating sample correspondence which would hold as a reasonable request – and response – to information requests in a court of law.
+- Debtors should not request information that goes beyond what is legally and reasonably required.
+Many online debt response letters tend to request information that exceeds what is necessary to prove the debt and negotiate a solution.
+We recommend that the CFPB provide sample correspondence that would serve as a reasonable request and response to information requests in a court of law.

-3. All negotiations should be made in good faith with creditors.
+- All negotiations between debtors and creditors should be made in good faith.

-5. Debtors should allow court officers to perform their duties without obstruction – which should include acceptance of service of process, and working with the court system in a clear and effective manner, with no abuse of motions and filings.
+- Debtors should allow court officers to perform their duties without interference, including accepting service of process and cooperating with the court system in an orderly and efficient manner, without the abuse of motions and filings.

-6. Finally, debtors should know and understand terms of their contract with creditors.
-All definitions and terms should be clear and simple for both sides.
+- Debtors should have a clear understanding of the terms of their contract with creditors.
+All definitions and terms should be clear and simple for both parties.

-7. Originating creditors should maintain and provide origination paperwork and pay histories to all necessary parties.
+- Originating creditors should maintain and provide origination documents and payment histories to all necessary parties.

-My self and my clients know and understand the obligations of the debt industry to follow all FDCPA, TCPA, and other legal guidelines as well as all other ethical obligations to creditors.
-However, we share a great concern that the focus of government agencies is to regulation of companies – many of whom are small businesses – which provide valuable economic services to the country.
+We and our clients are aware of our obligations under the FDCPA, Telephone Consumer Protection Act (TCPA) and other legal guidelines, as well as our ethical obligations to creditors.
+However, we have concerns that the focus of government agencies is on regulating companies, many of whom are small businesses, that provide valuable economic services to the country.